Concordium/concordium.github.io/source/testnet/references/id-accounts.rst

 identity provider, said identity provider will know the owner of the initial account.
 For this reason, the user may consider not using the initial account, and create a regular account instead.

-The owner of a regular account, will only be known by the owner himself.
+Regular accounts' owner is not known to the identity providers, or any other single entity.
 To facilitate compliance with relevant regulations, a regular account can only be created from an *identity* which is issued :ref:`glossary-off-chain` by an Identity provider.
 While an account has to be created from an identity, the user's privacy is still protected, and the